-Think about who your solution might help.
+Ask your team to think about who your solution might help.
 How can you let them know that you have solved their problem?

 - Can you share with a professional or someone who helped you learn about your problem?

 Any inventor must present their idea to people who can help them make it a reality, such as engineers, investors, or manufacturers.
-Like adult inventors, the Project presentation is your team’s chance to share their great Project work with the judges.
+Like adult inventors, the Project presentation is your team’s chance to share their great Project work with the Judges.

 As long as your team covers the basic Project information, they may choose any presentation style they like.
 Think of the talents your team members have.
 Could you perform a skit?
 Create a website?
 Make a comic book?
 Rap?
 Write a poem, song, or story?
 Your presentation can include posters, slideshows, models, multimedia clips, your research materials, and more.
 Be creative, but also make sure you cover all the essential information.